+15102056986

 Immediate disqualifiers:

-• Google Docs, Pages, or any other format that isn’t Word.
+• Google Docs, Pages, or any format other than Word.

-• Any font that isn’t Times New Roman (to practice being a real writer who follows submission guidelines).
+• Any font that isn’t Times New Roman.

 • Ignoring the subject line instructions.